Barnaul Altai Krai, Russia Travel Guide

 Communicate clearly.

 Look up restaurants ahead of time for any indications of dietary options.
-Call ahead where feasible to discuss your needs.
+Call ahead if you can to discuss your needs.

 Carry a supply of safe, non-perishable snacks, especially for excursions outside the city center.